Happy Mother’s Day Messages, Greetings & Wishes

 We don’t have to tell you that mothers deserve all the appreciation in the world—they’re simply the best!
-You can shower your mother with gifts, give her a call to check in, and thank her for being your mom.
-But honestly, nothing really compares to a well-written and thoughtful card.
-(You’ve seen all those kindergarten drawings she’s kept!)
+You can spend quality time with your mother, shower your mother with gifts, call her to check in, and thank her for being your mom.
+But a universal gift is a well-written and thoughtful card (You’ve seen all those kindergarten drawings she’s kept!).

-Your Mother’s Day card should capture all of the appreciation you have for your mother, wife, girlfriend, or grandma.
-(And if you do it right, you might even get favorite-child status!)
-Here are some great ideas for writing and designing your card, as well as some Mother’s Day gift suggestions.
+Your Mother’s Day card should capture all your appreciation for your mother, wife, girlfriend, or grandma.
+(And if you do it right, you might even get Favorite Child status!)
+Here are some great ideas for writing and designing your card and some Mother’s Day gift suggestions.
 We even threw in some fun quotes about mothers you can share with your mom—or share with your social media world.

 Mother’s Day Card Ideas

 Pre-made cards are perfect for saying, “I love and appreciate you.”
 These cards come with various messages ranging from heart-warming to downright corny.
 But don’t stop there—include your own personal note, too.
 Keep it short and sweet.
 Or look for a store-bought that’s blank on the inside.
 You’ll get a beautifully designed card and your own beautifully written message: the best of both worlds!